guillaumehu/torchheat/README.md

 # heatdist
-Implementation of diffusion-based distance in torch.
+Implementation of diffusion-based distances in torch.

 ```python
 from torchheat.heat_kernel import HeatKernelGaussian